chaosmail/python-fs/README.md

 ### fs.finddirs(pattern, path='.', exclude=None, recursive=True)

-Generator the returns all directories that match *pattern* and are contained in the directory *path*.
+Generator that returns all directories that match *pattern* and are contained in the directory *path*.
 Both *pattern* and *exclude* can be [Unix shell-style wildcards](https://docs.python.org/3.4/library/fnmatch.html) or arrays of wildcards.
 Raises an *OSError* exception if the directory *path* does not exist.

 ```python
 >>> dirs = fs.finddirs('some*')